gebaltso/SDFD/README.md

 ### How to Use to Reproduce the Images
 -----

 :exclamation: The first step is to install the Diffusers.
+We recommend installing them in a virtual environment from Conda.
 For more information see the [official documentation](https://github.com/huggingface/diffusers) .

 :arrow_right: In order to produce images run the **SDFD.py** file: